Greg Lansing

-Gregory A. Lansing (born December 9, 1967) is a current scout for the Philadelphia 76ers and a former American college basketball coach.
+Gregory A. Lansing (born December 9, 1967) is a current special assistant to the head coach at Arizona State.
 An assistant and head coach at the high school and college levels since 1990, he was most recently the head men's basketball coach at Indiana State University from 2010 to 2021, having twice previously been an assistant coach at Indiana State.